rafnixschaf/iota/crates/iota-framework/docs/iota-framework/dynamic_field.md

 title: Module `0x2::dynamic_field`
 ---

-In addition to the fields declared in its type definition, a Sui object can have dynamic fields that can be added after the object has been constructed.
+In addition to the fields declared in its type definition, a Iota object can have dynamic fields that can be added after the object has been constructed.
 Unlike ordinary field names (which are always statically declared identifiers) a dynamic field name can be any value with the <code><b>copy</b></code>, <code>drop</code>, and <code>store</code> abilities, e.g. an integer, a boolean, or a string.
-This gives Sui programmers the flexibility to extend objects on-the-fly, and it also serves as a building block for core collection types
+This gives Iota programmers the flexibility to extend objects on-the-fly, and it also serves as a building block for core collection types